uncodr/core/README.md

 # UnCodr Core
 UnCodr is one Framework to rule them all.
-It aims to provide everyone, and we mean EVERYONE, an ability to build mobile and web apps without writing a single line of code.
+It aims to provide everyone an ability to build mobile and web apps without writing a single line of code.
 Currently the CMS is under development, and afterwards we plan to complete the app builder.

 ## Timelines
 ### Phase 1